 Many certified therapy dogs must first get their AKC Canine Good Citizens Certification (CGC).
 This certification is offered by the American Kennel Club, but dog owners can get their dog certified at various training facilities around the country.
-The certificate requires passing a ten-step test in which the dog has to demonstrate that he is obedient, self-confident, and friendly.
+The certificate requires passing a ten-step test in which the dog has to demonstrate that they are obedient, self-confident, and friendly.

 The services the dogs provide can vary greatly.
 Seeing eye dogs, for example, will guide those who are blind.
 Some may assist people in wheelchairs with daily household tasks.
 Some work with the hearing impaired and will alert them to danger and noises, such as a doorbell, oven timer, phone ringing, etc.

-Children with autism or other special needs may also use a service dog, and, according to the American Kennel Club (AKC), there also are Psychiatric Service dogs that assist individuals with PTSD, agoraphobia and anxiety.
+Children with autism or other special needs may also use a service dog and, according to the American Kennel Club (AKC), there are also psychiatric service dogs that assist individuals with PTSD, agoraphobia, and anxiety.

 Dogs may even be trained to sniff out allergens like peanuts for children with severe nut allergies.
 These dogs often go to school or other social events with the child.
 According to the AKC, these dogs have the ability to even detect the residue of an allergen.

 According to the AKC, a working dog “is a canine working animal that learns and performs tasks to assist and/or entertain its human companions.
-Detection, herding, hunting, search and rescue, police, and military dog are all examples of working dogs.”
+Detection, herding, hunting, search and rescue, police, and military dogs are all examples of working dogs.”

 Love to Work

-Many people wonder if working dogs, service dogs and therapy dogs like their job.
+Many people wonder if working dogs, service dogs, and therapy dogs like their job.
 The answer is yes.
 Typically, the breeds used in all three of these areas have the temperaments suitable for their work.
 Service dogs have an innate desire to help.
 Therapy dogs like to comfort.
 Working dogs like to work.